terrychou/iVim/README.md

 This will download precompiled frameworks for `ios_system` (including Python and Lua) and TeX, plus the headers required to compile iVim with Python or Lua support.
 Then, compile:

 1. Open iVim.xcodeproj in Xcode
+2. If you do not need Python or Lua support, edit the `CFLAGS` accordingly.
 2. In General > Identity of target iVim and iVimShare, change their bundle identities to your own unique ones, and select your Apple ID to sign them.
 As to the App Group, it requires a paid Apple ID.
 If yours is, change the App Group identifier for these two targets to your own; if not, just turn them off (the only difference is that you cannot share text to iVim when it is off)
 3. Connect your device via USB to your computer, and select it as the Destination of iVim
 4. Run iVim, Xcode will install it onto your device